© Copyright 2023 – Journal of Hematology and Allied Sciences – All rights reserved.

 Compliance with these rules must be stated in the text, including a waiver of consent by the board, if applicable.
 Manuscripts that do not comply with these rules will not be accepted for publication.

 Patient consent and/or Ethical approval statements along with Protocol number and date must be included in all research articles.

 For all research involving human subjects, informed consent to participate in the study should be obtained from participants (or their parent or guardian in the case of children under 16 years of age) and a statement to this effect should appear in the manuscript.

 Identifying information, including patients’ names, initials, or hospital numbers, should not be published in written descriptions, CT scans, photographs, sonograms or pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that a patient who is identifiable should be shown the manuscript to be published.

 Informed consent should be obtained if there is any doubt that anonymity can be maintained.
 For example, masking the eye region in photographs of patients is inadequate protection of anonymity.
 If identifying characteristics are altered to protect anonymity, such as in genetic pedigrees, authors should provide assurance that alterations do not distort scientific meaning and editors should so note.

-Journal of Hematology and Allied Sciences has a highly rigorous double-blind peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel, and meaningful.
+Journal of Hematology and Allied Sciences has a highly rigorous and unbiased double-blind peer-review process that makes sure that manuscripts are scientifically accurate, relevant, novel, and meaningful.

 In-house submissions that contain the work of any editorial board member are not allowed to be reviewed by that editorial board member, and an independent editor makes all decisions regarding this manuscript.
 In addition, these manuscripts are reviewed by two external reviewers.
 This is also disclosed in the published manuscript under the section of Conflict of Interest.